-You can connect your external hard disk drive (HDD) to any of the USB ports on the Raspberry Pi, and mount the file system to access the data stored on your HDD.
+You can connect your external hard disk, SSD, or USB stick to any of the USB ports on the Raspberry Pi, and mount the file system to access the data stored on it.

-By default, Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at
+By default, your Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at the

-To set up your HDD so that it always mounts to a specific location of your choice, you must manually mount your HDD.
+To set up your storage device so that it always mounts to a specific location of your choice, you must mount it manually.

-- Plug in the external HDD to a USB port on the Raspberry Pi.
+- Plug the storage device into a USB port on the Raspberry Pi.

-List the disk partitions on the device.
-Run the following command:
+List all the disk partitions on the Pi using the following command:

 sudo lsblk -o UUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,MODEL